superfly/docs/app-guides/supercronic.html.md

 $ fly deploy
 ```

 Then we'll need to scale the processes so that we only run one virtual machine container with the `cron` process.
-Be sure to change `web` to whatever number you had before.

 ```
-$ fly scale count cron=1 web=
+$ fly scale count -g cron 1
 ```

 That's it!
 If all went well you now have Cron running in a `cron` process in a Fly virtual machine.
 When you `fly deploy` it will get the latest code changes and reboot the virtual machines.